ToniWonKanobi/theoveranalyzed.net/README.md

 Camel is neither a static blogging platform nor a truly dynamic one.
-It is a little from column A, and a little from column B. The first time a post is loaded, it is rendered by converting from Markdown to HTML, and then postprocessed by adding headers & footer, as well as making metadata replacements.
+It is a little from column A, and a little from column B. The first time a post is loaded, it is rendered by converting from Markdown to HTML, and then postpocessed by adding headers & footer, as well as making metadata replacements.
 Upon a completed render, the resultant HTML is stored and used from that point forward.

+This is a slightly modified version that is used on the [Data McFly Blog](http://blog.datamcfly.com).

 # Usage